l2lam/CBC-Board-System/README.md

-# CBC-Board-System
+# What is this project about?

+A web app to manage players during a sports (eg. badminton) club session when there is limited courts available.

+# Who is this project for?

-Sports (badminton) club session management system to faciliate efficient, fair play for all club members
+Sports club session managers and members during playing sessions.